Mlaiel/iacherie/docs/documentation/AI_ML_TESTING_IMPLEMENTATION.md

 ## Overview

-This implementation provides comprehensive AI/ML testing capabilities for the Ainflue platform, addressing all requirements from the problem statement:
+This implementation provides comprehensive AI/ML testing capabilities for the IA Chérie platform, addressing all requirements from the problem statement:

 ### ✅ Implemented Features